yiluyucheng/dnaMethyAge/README.md

 ```

-The *betas* should be a dataframe which samples in the columns and probe in the rows.
+The $betas$ should be a dataframe which samples in the columns and probe in the rows.

 Currently, support age clocks are 'Hannum2013', 'Horvath2013', 'Levine2018', 'Zhang2019'.